devgeeks/phonegap-topcoat-react-getting-started/README.md

 This is a super-basic intro to creating a React app and having a play with the topcoat components we will be using in the new version of the developer app.

-We will use the `phonegap-template-react-hot-reloader` to generate a basic starter app, add the `phonegap-react-topcoat` components package, then lay out some components on a "page".
+We will use the `phonegap-template-react-hot-reloader` template to generate a basic starter app, add the `phonegap-react-topcoat` components package, then lay out some components on a "page".

 Requirements
 ------------